Frequently Asked Questions

 In the case of connection loss with GCS, the UAV can either continue the mission or return to the take-off point, depending on the option selected.

 The UAV is designed in such a way that its fuselage understructure is intended for arrangement of various types of payload, e.g. agricultural, fire-fighting, shipping or rescue equipment.
 To ensure the most effective operation, it is recommended to hold a UAV fleet, ready to respond to the specific operational requirement instantly.
 Since AURA Group is positioned not merely as a manufacturer and operator but also as a design bureau, we have all the capabilities to manufacture the rotorcraft applicable for any customer need.

 In every country the regulation of airspace is different, and each regulatory body is at a different stage of airspace democratization.
 Our sales and development team work closely with clients and regulatory authority representatives to obtain licensing and permits in countries and areas of operation.

 As any other vehicle (including cars) AURA100 has some weather conditions restrictions, e.g. it cannot be used in squally winds or tempests, but the range of allowable wind velocities is wide enough.
 The wind velocity limit is equal to 25 m/s at take-off or landing phase of flight as calculated.

 AURA100 UAVs can be operated rain, snow or overcast without restrictions except for icing weather conditions.
 In case someone needs to operate the UAV in icing weather conditions, the applicable model type can be developed according to the customer’s request.

 AURA100 has been constructed as a heavy-load drone, able to carry up to 100 kg of payload.
-With the continued engineering development of AURA100, the weight of available payload has now been further increased to 120 kg.
-However, depending on purpose of use, we can adjust the size of fuel tank and carrier container to carry smaller loads and therefore travel longer distances or at higher speed.
-To request more precise specifications, get in touch with firstname.lastname@example.org
+Like any air vehicle, its characteristics depend on the outside air temperature, the height of the take-off and landing site, the mass of fuel and the flight speed.
+With the continued engineering development of AURA100, the weight of available payload will be further increased.
+To request more precise specifications, get in touch with [email protected]